Holiday Tours showcasing New South Wales

 Travel to Cameron Corner where three states meet – Queensland, South Australia and New South Wales.
 Follow the lead of great explorers as you travel this outback area.
-See the Dog Fence, Sturt's campsite outside Tibooburra, the famous Burke and Wills ‘Dig Tree’, and visit Thargomindah, Cunnamulla and St George.
+See the Dog Fence, Sturt's campsite outside Tibooburra, and visit Thargomindah, Cunnamulla and St George.

 It’s time for a country camping experience – embrace the atmosphere of the Millmerran Camp Oven Festival, with a damper throwing competition, billy boiling competition, horses being shod, sheep shearing and country music.
 Along the way, admire the industry, produce and folklore of the country on this enjoyable eight day coach tour.

 From the picturesque Manning River to the crystal clear waters of Forster Tuncurry, you will be recharged by the opportunity to relax and visit the local attractions, including the National Motorcycle Museum, Mondrook Gardens, Bago Winery and the impressive Slim Dusty Centre in Kempsey.

 Every year thousands of people head to Griffith to view and admire the more than 50 larger than life citrus sculptures, created using more than 100,000 oranges, a dedicated project manager and an army of volunteers!
 At the same time, the Griffith Spring Fest shows off horticulture on varying scales and will provide inspiration to all gardeners.